Skip to main content

 Hawk lied to the Medical Board of California in his letter when he stated that Arkansas had granted him an unrestricted permanent license to practice medicine.

-Arkansas granted him a license to practice on April 28, 2000 but it would expire on February 28, 2019.
+Arkansas granted him a temporary license subject to a consent order to practice medicine.
 Hardly a permanent license.

 Why the Arkansas State Medical Board did not require Hawk to follow the same conditions that California felt were necessary for him to be able to practice medicine due to his severe mental illness is unfathomable.